Darth-Ness/dotfiles/README.md

 - Shell: Fish
 - Panel: Polybar
 - Editor: Neovim
-- Browser: Firefox
+- Browser: Firefox and Librewolf
 - File Manager: Ranger

 Note- Not all of these apps will have a dotfile